How to Craft an Effective Evergreen Email Sequence (That Grows Traffic & Revenue on Autopilot)

 Instead of asking, “What should I email my list this week?”, your email marketing runs in the background, even when you’re focused on content creation, life, or other projects.

-Evergreen Email Sequence
+Why You Need an Evergreen Email Sequence

 Where Evergreen Sequences Fit in Your Email Funnel